A-Chioquetta/A-Chioquetta/README.md

 # Alessandra Chioquetta

-I have a Ph.D. in Physics, and have been working as an LLM Trainer.
-I combine a strong problem-solving background with programming and technology, applying my skills to real-world challenges, AI, and software development.
+I hold a Ph.D. in Physics and have over four years of experience with Python for computational modeling, numerical simulations, and data-driven problem-solving.
+I also have hands-on experience as an LLM Trainer, working with prompt engineering, model evaluation, RLHF techniques, and code debugging.
+Additionally, I build AI-assisted web applications and automations using modern development tools, rapid-prototyping workflows, and cloud services such as AWS Lambda.
+My background combines strong analytical abilities, solid programming skills, and practical experience bridging science, software, and AI.

 ## Soft Skills